 CFLs, Mercury, and Safety.
 Compact fluorescent lamps contain a small amount of mercury that is needed to produce light (less than 5 mg).
 The amount is small enough—about the size of the period at the end of this sentence—that it presents very little danger during household use.

 However, lamps should be disposed of properly to minimize the spread of mercury in your home or in landfills.
 A number of large, retailers, and local communities have established recycling programs for spent compact fluorescent lamps.

 When you think of standard tube fluorescent lighting, you may get an image of the buzzing, flickering bluish-white lights in supermarkets or older offices that make colors look washed out and give some employees headaches.
 That is hardly the kind of light you want in your house.
 Well, times have changed.
 Linear (tube) fluorescent lighting has improved dramatically over the past 20 years.
 The best lamps with electronic ballasts are a far cry from what most of us think of as fluorescent lighting.
-They now make sense in places other than your garage or basement workshop.
-In fact, they can provide very satisfactory (and energy-efficient) recessed lighting around the perimeter of a living room, or overhead lighting in kitchens and bathrooms.
-You can now even buy dimming fluorescent fixtures to vary ambient light levels precisely for excellent mood lighting.
-Most fixtures are now sold with electronic ballasts, a must for use in living areas.
-Going with electronic ballasts will save energy and eliminate any noticeable hum or flicker, making them far more pleasant in your home environment.
+They are now found in high-quality fixtures designed for use in places other than your garage or basement workshop.
+In fact, they can provide very satisfactory (and energy-efficient) lighting in kitchens and bathrooms.
+Dimming fluorescent fixtures allows you to vary ambient light levels precisely for excellent mood lighting.
+Today's fixtures are sold with electronic ballasts, that save energy and eliminate any noticeable hum or flicker, making them far more pleasant in your home environment.